 Colorado School of Gymnastics has open enrollment, which offers the ability to join at any time.
 There is an annual membership fee of $40 per child, $75/family, and $85/competitive athlete.
 Families with both competitive athletes and recreational gymnasts will pay a total of $120/year in administrative fees.
 These fees are applied to the insurance, enrollment tools and solutions, and other administrative and housekeeping needs.

-Colorado School of Gymnastics is a year-round program with a session tuition for recreational participants and a monthly tuition for competitive participants based on an average for four full weeks per month.
+Colorado School of Gymnastics is a year-round program with monthly tuition for all participants based on an average of four full weeks per month.
 If there are five weeks in a month, tuition is not increased.
 If there are three weeks in a month, credit is not given.
 You can view our annual calendar of closures here.

 An active credit or debit card is required on file to register for Colorado School of Gymnastics programs.
 Credit/Debit card numbers are kept in a secure portal.
-Colorado School of Gymnastics offers a convenient auto-pay system which enables families to pay by the credit/debit card on file every session.
-CSG will bill the card on file on the first day of each session.
+Colorado School of Gymnastics offers a convenient auto-pay system which enables families to pay by the credit/debit card or eCheck on file every session.
+CSG will bill the card on file on the first day of each month.

-Tuition is considered late on the Monday of the third week of each session, after which point a $15 late fee will be added to your account.
+Tuition is considered late at 12:00am on the 15th of the month, after which point a $15 late fee will be added to your account.
 CSG reserves the right to unenroll children with delinquent accounts.

-If you choose not to utilize the CSG auto-pay system, cash or check will be accepted until August 6th, 2022 with no additional charge.
-For the session beginning August 8th, 2022 and onward, cash or check can be accepted with an additional $15 processing fee.
+If you choose not to utilize the CSG auto-pay system, cash or check will be accepted with an additional $15 processing fee.

 Enrollment & Drop Policies

-Students with a $0 balance on their account at the end of a session will be automatically re-enrolled in the next session.
-If you wish to pause or end your participation in a CSG program, you must notify the administrative team in writing at email@example.com or via a drop card in the office no later than 14 days prior to your last class to avoid being charged for the next session.
+Students with a $0 balance on their account at the end of a month will be automatically re-enrolled in the same class for the next month.
+If you wish to pause or end your participation in a CSG program, you must notify the administrative team in writing at firstname.lastname@example.org or via a drop card in the office no later than 14 days prior to your last class to avoid being charged for the next month of classes.

 Colorado School of Gymnastics does not offer credits or refunds once payment has been made, except for long-term injuries/illnesses verified by a doctor.